voucherifyio/sdk-php-openapi-based/docs/Api/CustomersApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$customer_id = 'customer_id_example'; // string | A Voucherify customer's `id` or source ID of the customer who performed the activities.
+$customer_id = 'customer_id_example'; // string | A Voucherify customers id or source ID of the customer who performed the activities.
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
-$order = new \OpenAPI\Client\Model\ParameterOrder(); // ParameterOrder | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+$order = new \OpenAPI\Client\Model\ParameterOrder(); // ParameterOrder | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
-$starting_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | A cursor for use in pagination. `starting_after` is a date-time value that defines your place in the list based on `created_at` property from the activity object.
-For instance, if you make a list request and receive 100 objects, ending with an object created at `2020-05-24T13:43:09.024Z`, your subsequent call can include `starting_after=2020-05-24T13:43:09.024Z` in order to fetch the next page of the list.
+$starting_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | A cursor for pagination. starting_after is a date-time value that defines your place in the list based on created_at property from the activity object.
+For instance, if you make a list request and receive 100 objects, ending with an object created at 2020-05-24T13:43:09.024Z, your subsequent call can include starting_after 2020-05-24T13:43:09.024Z in order to fetch the next page of the list.
-$starting_after_id = 'starting_after_id_example'; // string | By applying this filter value, you will get events starting after an event with the given ID.
+$starting_after_id = 'starting_after_id_example'; // string | A cursor for pagination.
+It retrieves the events starting after an event with the given ID.
-$campaign_type = new \OpenAPI\Client\Model\ParameterCampaignType(); // ParameterCampaignType | Through this parameter you can control a type of campaign by which Voucherify will filter related customer's activity.
+$campaign_type = new \OpenAPI\Client\Model\ParameterCampaignType(); // ParameterCampaignType | Through this parameter you can control a type of campaign by which Voucherify will filter related customers activity.
 API will return only records related to that given type.
 Allowed values: DISCOUNT_COUPONS, REFERRAL_PROGRAM, GIFT_VOUCHERS, PROMOTION, LOYALTY_PROGRAM
 $campaign_id = 'campaign_id_example'; // string | By applying this parameter you request only events related to specific campaign identified by its ID.
 $product_id = 'product_id_example'; // string | By applying this parameter you request only events related to specific product identified by its ID.
 $start_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Timestamp representing the date and time which results must end on.
 Represented in ISO 8601 format.